brainglobe/cellfinder/docs/_sources/main/user_guide/run.md.txt

 disk space)
 * `--atlas download path` The path to download the atlas into.
 (Requires 1.2GB disk space).
 Defaults to `/tmp`.

+**Historical options**

+*If you are a new cellfinder user, it is unlikely you want to use these options.
+They are intended for those migrating from earlier versions of the software*

+If you have channel numbers that you'd like to carry over into cellfinder
+* `--signal-channel-ids`.
+Channel ID numbers, in the same order as 'signal-planes-paths.
+Will default to '0, 1, 2' etc, but maybe useful to specify.
+* `--background-channel-id` Channel ID number, corresponding to 'background-planes-path'

 ------------------------------------------------------------------